HIGH SCHOOL

 Griffon Orientation

-For the 2022 -2023 Academic year, students will participate in both an online orientation module and a virtual Griffon Orientation session.
-The module will ensure that you have completed all of the necessary paperwork and steps to enroll at Missouri Western.
-In June and July students will connect with us at a live session to meet current students, ask questions, complete advising, and officially enroll in classes.
+For the 2023-2024 Academic year, students will participate in an on-campus Griffon Orientation session.
+This will ensure that you have completed all of the necessary paperwork and steps to enroll at Missouri Western.

 Griffon Edge